ilya372317/image-symfony-support/README.md

 persisting use DatabaseImageUploader class instance.

-We discuss how create implementation of DatabaseUploaderInterface later.
+We discuss how to create implementation of DatabaseUploaderInterface later.

 ### getFilesystemUploader()

 Should return class instance of implementation FilesystemUploaderInterface.
-You also should make implementation by self or use StandardFilesystemUploader if you need simple save.
+You also should to make implementation by self or use StandardFilesystemUploader if you need simple save.

-Just like with DatabaseImageUploaderInterface we discuss how make implementation later.
+Just like with DatabaseImageUploaderInterface we discuss how to make implementation later.

 ### DatabaseImageUploaderInterface